What’s the role of our therapy dogs in schools?

 • We utilise techniques that align with findings from studies like those by Lloyd & Sorin (2014), highlighting the benefits of animal-assisted learning for emotional and social skills.

-Safe and Ethical Practices
+Safe and ethical practices

-• Ethical treatment of our animals is a cornerstone of our practice, ensuring their well-being while they assist students.
+• Ethical treatment of our animals is a cornerstone of our practice, ensuring their wellbeing while they assist students.

 • Sessions are conducted in small groups or one-on-one to provide personalised attention and minimise sensory overload.

-Interactive Activities
+Interactive activities

 • Activities may include guiding the dog through simple tasks, brushing or petting the dog, or using assistive devices to communicate commands.